 In another remarkable initiative, Dr. Welch and his team have also discovered eight genes that get turned off when cancer cells become metastatic cells – known as ‘metastasis suppressor genes’.
 One gene, BRMS1, regulates gene expression to suppress metastasis.
 BRMS1 also makes metastatic cells remain dormant or in a ‘sleep mode’.
 KISS1 gene was discovered in melanoma and the scientists determined that cells expressing KISS1 can complete all of the early steps of the metastatic process but do not form a new metastatic site.
 Continuing research can lead to unique anti-metastasis therapeutics such as ‘mimetics’ that are similar to the KISS1 or BRMS1 protein and could arrest metastasis.

-Dr. Daniel Haber developed the CTC-iChip — an advanced micro-engineered device that captures circulating tumor cells from the blood that may metastasize to a vital organ.
+Dr. Daniel Haber developed the CTC-iChip — an advanced micro-engineered device that captures from a blood sample the circulating tumor cells in the bloodstream that may metastasize to a vital organ.
 His team is using the gene-editing tool, CRISPR, to identify and turn on or off the genes that regulate the ability of CTC’s to metastasize from breast tumors.
 Several candidate genes have been identified.
 Ultimately, therapies will be developed that suppress the genes and give women greater hope for surviving the metastatic recurrence of breast cancer.
 This same approach can be utilized for other types of metastatic cancer.

 One of the major signaling proteins in tumor formation and suppression of our immune system found in over 50% of cancers is STAT3.
 As an activator of the expression of genes, STAT3 controls networks of genes that allow cancer growth and metastasis (spreading).
 However, the development of a drug that targets STAT3 has been a challenge for the research community, earning STAT3 the label of ‘undruggable’.